Skip to main content

 Scaling Impact Together

-These efforts go beyond accelerating digital transformation in agribusiness; they aim to strengthen competitiveness, sustainability, and innovation across all priority sectors where IDB Invest operates, ensuring inclusive growth and long-term impact for the region.
+These efforts go beyond accelerating Digital Transformation in agribusiness; they aim to strengthen competitiveness, sustainability, and innovation across all priority sectors where IDB Invest operates, ensuring inclusive growth and long-term impact for the region.

 Namyang Dairy Product Site Visit.
 Inside a cutting‑edge dairy production facility.